PhilSorgenfrei/ML_models/ML_with_numpy/README.md

 # ML_with_numpy

-This repository uses the Titanic dataset from kaggle to train and test a numpy deep neural network.
+This folder uses the Titanic dataset from kaggle to train and test a numpy deep neural network.
 The model is heavily inspired by (and indeed is mostly a generalization of) numpy building blocks introduced by Andrew Ng in his excellent deep learning specialization course (https://www.deeplearning.ai/)

 The "Numpy_model" folder contains the following:
 - Titanic_data.ipynb: Data exploration and pre-processing